proalvo/kx-results/README.md

 ## Version history

-- V 1.0.0 (11/09/2026) Setup file is available for the Windows 10 and 11.
+- Version 1.0.0: (11/09/2026) Setup file is available for the Windows 10 and 11.
-- Upcoming: 1.1.0 Printing start lists is added (there are already many other printed documents).
+- Version 1.1.0: Print start lists (there are already many other printed documents).
 Athlete names and BIBs can be edited.